The Executive Remuneration Review: Brazil

 As said before, all remuneration will be subject to income tax becoming a matter of determining when the remuneration becomes taxable.

 The discussion on the time when the remuneration becomes taxable exists specially when it comes to stock awards.
-Regarding stock granting in general, once the stock are granted to the employee, the value of such stocks become part of employees's assets and consequently subject to income tax.
+Regarding stock granting in general, once the stocks are granted to the employee, the value of such stocks becomes part of employees' assets and consequently is subject to income tax.
 But what happens when employer uses the stock grant as a retention tool and the grant in the manner of stock options, restricted stocks or restricted stocks units?

-When it comes to stock options, Brazilian tax authorities consider that there is only a taxable event if and when, after the vesting period, the employee exercises his/her options.
-If employee never exercises his or her options, there is no income to be taxed.
+When it comes to stock options, Brazilian tax authorities consider that there is only a taxable event if and when, after the vesting period, the employee exercises his or her options.
+If the employee never exercises his or her options, there is no income to be taxed.

-As to restricted stocks, upon granting they become an asset for the employee and therefore, its value will be considered income and subject to tax.
-The stock units on the other hand, will only be subject to tax following the vesting period either when employee receives the stock or the cash.
+As to restricted stocks, upon granting they become an asset for the employee and therefore their value will be considered income and subject to tax.
+The stock units, on the other hand, will only be subject to tax following the vesting period when the employee receives the stock or the cash.